Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 If working in this field interests you, a career as a marketing manager offers an opportunity to work in a variety of specialty areas, such as social media or brands.
 These professionals work in organizations to help promote and advertise products and services to consumers.
 This may be a fulfilling and interesting profession for those interested in more creative roles and who prefer to work at an agency or for a corporation.

-According to the U.S. Bureau of Labor Statistics (BLS), advertising, promotions and marketing manager occupations are projected to grow 10% between 2021 and 2031, which is faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS), advertising, promotions and marketing manager occupations are projected to grow 6% from 2022 to 2032, which is faster than the average for all occupations.

 The salary ranges are not specific to students or graduates of University of Phoenix.
 Actual outcomes vary based on multiple factors, including prior work experience, geographic location and other factors specific to the individual.
 University of Phoenix does not guarantee employment, salary level or career advancement.
 BLS data is geographically based.
 Information for a specific state/city can be researched on the BLS website.